-The costs of not treating perinatal mental illnesses effectively are significant, making this lack of support a major public health concern.
+The costs of not treating perinatal mental illnesses effectively are significant.

 They are also one of the leading causes of death for women during pregnancy and the year after birth.